AxxDragon/carbon_data_managing/documentation.md

 - **More customization for list views**: Allowing users to sort, filter, or hide columns in tables like consumption or users would make the app more versatile.
 - **User-project assignment during invitation**: It would be more convenient if new users could be assigned to projects at the point of invitation, rather than only after registration.
 - **Completion of placeholder pages**: The app’s footer contains links to pages like Terms of Use and Imprint that haven’t been implemented yet.
-- **Finishing the backend test suite**: While some core features are tested, many edge cases and routes (especially on the frontend) still lack automated tests.
+- **Enhancing the test suites**: While some core features are tested, some edge cases and interactions still lack automated tests.

 These are all areas I’d be excited to continue improving if the project were extended or maintained.
 For now, I prioritized building a functional, clear MVP that shows my understanding of full-stack development — while acknowledging that refinement and polish are always part of the next step.